 5. Send your pets on holiday

-If there’s one thing that draws attention in a negative way, it’s old fixtures on your doors and cabinets.
-New cabinet hardware and doorknobs don’t cost the earth but they can make a world of difference to the overall look of your rooms.
-Homes that have grimy old ceiling fans, lights, ovens, microwaves, ranges and dishwashers can really turn a buyer off.
+Dated – or worse, broken – fixtures and fittings can draw attention in a negative way.
+New cabinet hardware and doorknobs typically don’t cost the earth but they can make a world of difference to the overall look of your rooms.

-While these things can be replaced or fixed by the new buyer, it’s might just impede you from getting the highest price possible for your home.
+While these items can be replaced or fixed by the new buyer, it might impede you from getting the highest price possible for your home.

 8. Put on a freshly painted face